 Two Tones are Better than One

-Both interior and exterior design in 2019 is all about making a statement – and what better way than to shake up the look by contrasting the finish on your rails with the colour of your decking?
+Both interior and exterior design is all about making a statement - and what better way than to shake up the look by contrasting the finish on your rails with the colour of your decking?
 After all, two tones are better than one.

 Go Bold or Go Home

-In Pantone’s Home + Interior Guide for 2019, they predict that bold hues ranging from “rich Cappuccino or Chocolate to Spicy Chilli Pepper or Cayenne” will dominate the decorating market.
-Although this is discussed in their interior guide, there’s no reason you can’t bring these deep, entrancing colours outdoors to match.
+In Pantone's Home + Interior Guide they predict that bold hues ranging from "rich Cappuccino or Chocolate to Spicy Chilli Pepper or Cayenne" will dominate the decorating market.
+Although this is discussed in their interior guide, there's no reason you can't bring these deep, entrancing colours outdoors to match.

 If you’re leaning for more of a Cayenne or red tone, a Merbau or Kwila timber may be exactly what you’re looking for.
 Darker Australian Hardwoods come in more of a chocolate or cappuccino colour.